 We must not forget that this is a fairytale, an edited version of Hollywood and history with our lovable duo thrown into the mix.
 The anticipation builds during the last act of the film on August 9, 1969, as Rick and Cliff reunite for one last hoorah.
 The clock begins ticking, with time stamps popping up on-screen and our narrator guiding us through the events of the day.
 The graphic violence that Tarantino’s films are known for takes place here, though not in the way you expect.

 Once upon a time in Hollywood, Rick Dalton lived next to Sharon Tate and Roman Polanski and often invited his best friend Cliff over.
-On the night of August 9, 1969, when three members of the cult sought to kill everyone in the Polanski residence, plans changed when Rick interfered.
+On the night of August 9, 1969, when three members of the Manson family sought to kill everyone in the Polanski residence, plans changed when Rick interfered.
 Since the members entered Rick’s house instead, it was Cliff, his dog, and Rick who saved the day.
 Sharon Tate and the other inhabitants of her house were unharmed.
-She even invited Rick up for drinks that night as Cliff was sent to the hospital after getting injured.
+She even invited Rick up for drinks.
 All was well in Hollywood.
 The end.

 While it’s a wild and violent ride from start to finish, it would have been even more significant if Sharon and her friends took part in rewriting history and saving themselves, as opposed to following the “if only these two men had been there, this wouldn’t have happened” idea.
 This would have made the revenge on what truly happened even better.
 It’s also strange how comedic the killing of the members became.
 Perhaps it lifts from the horror of what really happened by exaggerating this act of revenge, though it is unsettling.

 The ending though is bittersweet.
 It’s what should have happened, what could have happened, and what happens when you begin the story with “once upon a time.”

 What did you think of the film?
 Did you have a favorite scene?
 Discuss in the comments below!